-The books cover geography, geomorphology, hydrodynamics including modeling, geology, geochemistry and biogeochemistry.
+The books cover geography, geomorphology, hydrodynamics including modelling, geology, geochemistry and biogeochemistry.

-“They also cover ecology and modeling estuarine ecosystems, and address the human impacts, practical measures of remediation and restoration, as well as the ecological economics of estuaries and coasts,” Dr Wolanski said.
+“They also cover ecology and modelling estuarine ecosystems, and address the human impacts, practical measures of remediation and restoration, as well as the ecological economics of estuaries and coasts,” Dr Wolanski said.

 An Associate at the Australian Institute of Marine Science (AIMS), Dr. Wolanski has been studying estuarine and coastal science since 1972.

 In 2007 he was invited by Elsevier, one of the world’s leading publishers of science and health care information, to start planning for the Treatise.

 He approached Dr McLusky to assist and together they drafted a plan and based on that, Elsevier surveyed more than 600 scientists and practitioners in estuarine and marine science worldwide.

 “They found enormous interest and indeed many willing authors,” he said.

 “The main difficulties were to coordinate to ensure there were no gaps and no duplication, secondly, authors were very busy, thirdly we had to coordinate 1000 reviewers, and finally the global financial crisis nearly killed the project but Elsevier decided to still publish the Treatise as it saw it as important.”